lucky-media/guidelines/pages/editor.md

 ```

 ## VSCode Settings
-For VSCode we recommend the following settings:
+Boost your VSCode experience with our expert recommendations for optimal settings:

 ```json
 {
   "editor.formatOnSave": true,